 The PAG Liaison officer serves as the conduit of information between the Council and the PAG Regional Council.
 This individual informs GVC of opportunities for participation in PAG on its boards and commissions.

 The Planning and Architectural Committee (P&A) of the GVC was combined in 2009 to review the future use of property in Green Valley (Planning), the regulation and specfic use of the land by ordinances (Zoning), and Architecture and Site Planning considerations of new developments.
 By virtue of agreements adopted by the Pima County Board of Supervisors of the Green Valley Specific Plan, this Committee is charged with the responsibility of reviewing all Planning, Zoning and Design Review projects within the above area and recommending actions to the Pima County Development Services Department prior to any formal action by the County Planning & Zoning Commission and Board of Supervisors.
+Planning:

 - Review petitions for rezoning and variance request and hold public hearings.

 - Evaluate proposed General Plan Amendments in Green Valley and make recommendations